BenPowellDev/ii-tech-task-benp/README.md

 #### Chosen Journeys:

 - New user registration and login
-- Filtering products
+- Filtering products by brand
-- Placing an order
+- Placing an order at different stages of 'logged in'
-- Sending a contact us form
+- Contacting customer services via 'Contact Us'

 #### Reasoning: